ymyke/cardio/README.md

 # Ideas: All prios

+- Add titles to locations.
 - Location ideas:
-  - Skill lottery: Pick a card and get a random skill for it.
-(Maybe there should be negative skills as well in the future?) -- The more skills the card has already, the higher the chance it will lose a skill instead.
   - Card shop: Buy cards for gems
   - Exchange: Change spirits to gems and vice versa
-  - Card gambler: Give a card and get a random card in return
+  - Card lottery: Give a card and get a random card in return
+  - Card game: Play some little game and the better you are the better the card you get (at random) in return.
   - Card buyer: Buy certain cards for gems -- usually higher value cards
   - Card disposer: Allows you to get rid of cards (just 1 maybe) at a cost in gems
   - Card merger: Merge 2 identical cards for double attributes (or, if you don't have